puredrinkology/website/content/recipes/talos-coffee/index.md

 - item: Coffee
   measure: 1 Part
 instructions:
-- item: Add your GM and then add your coffee.
+- item: Add your Grand Marnier and then add your coffee.
 shortname: Talos Coffee
 source: thecocktaildb
-title: The Talos Coffee Cafe
+title: The Talos Coffee
 visual: '## LLM Prompt: Describe the Appearance of Talos CoffeeImagine a cocktail called Talos Coffee that features **Grand Marnier** and **coffee**. **Describe the appearance of this cocktail in detail, considering:*** **Color:**  What is the overall